harbour/core/README.md

         $ <harbour_dir>/bin/hbformat <file.prg|.hb|.ch>

 - Text editor setting for Harbour files
-  - Encoding is either 7-bit ASCII or UTF-8.
+  - Encoding is either 7-bit ASCII or UTF-8 (no BOM)
   - Always use spaces, never tabs
   - Remove trailing spaces from lines
   - Always keep one (not zero or multiple) newline at the end of file